 Please share a few of your career highlights.

 I began my career working with high net worth clients at T. Rowe Price.
 It was a valuable experience.
 T. Rowe Price didn’t offer advice on their clients’ accounts; each investor chose his or her own investments.
 I found that, no matter how much money they had, fear and greed often pushed people to make bad decisions.
 I knew I had to get into a firm that allowed me to help clients get over that hurdle.

 What are your personal interests and passions?

 I inherited a love of building things from my dad, who is an engineer.
-He helped me renovate the first house I bought.
+He helped me renovate the first house.
 There is a lot of satisfaction in taking a space and making it better with your own two hands.